Benohene/pb_majestic_cloding/README.md

 ![features](docs/features_images/navbar.jpg)

-### Footer with Newletter
+### Footer with Newsletter
-The Footer consist of the some details of the websites and some links including the facebook link of the website.
+The Footer consists of some details of the websites and some links including the Facebook link of the website.

 ![features](docs/features_images/footer.jpg)

 ### All Products
-The All Product page display all products with sort field that allows uses to sort products according specific preferences like price, rating, names and others
+The All Product page displays all products with a sort field that allows users to sort products according to specific preferences like price, rating, names and others

 ![features](docs/features_images/all-product.jpg)

 ### All Products Details
-The Product Detail pages gives description to the product and also allows user to Add product to cart by selecting the size and quantity.
+The Product Detail page describes the product and also allows the user to Add the product to the cart by selecting the size and quantity.

 ![features](docs/features_images/prod-view.jpg)